wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-authoring-templates.md

 ## More advanced scenarios.
 This topic provides an introductory look at the template.
 However, your scenario may require more advanced tasks.

 You may need to merge two templates together or use a child template within a parent template.
-For more information, see [Using linked templates with Azure Resource <!-- deleted by customization Manager](/documentation/articles/resource-group-linked-templates) --><!-- keep by customization: begin --> Manager](/documentation/articles/resource-group-advanced-template/#nested-template) <!-- keep by customization: end -->.
+For more information, see [Using linked templates with Azure Resource Manager](/documentation/articles/resource-group-linked-templates).

 To iterate a specified number of times when creating a type of resource, see [Create multiple instances of resources in Azure Resource Manager](/documentation/articles/resource-group-create-multiple).

 You may need to use resources that exist within a different resource group.
 This is common when working with storage accounts or virtual networks that are shared across multiple resource groups.
-For more information, see the [resourceId <!-- deleted by customization function](/documentation/articles/resource-group-template-functions#resourceid) --><!-- keep by customization: begin --> function](/documentation/articles/resource-group-template-functions/#resourceid) <!-- keep by customization: end -->.
+For more information, see the [resourceId function](/documentation/articles/resource-group-template-functions#resourceid).

 ## Complete template
 The following template deploys a web app and provisions it with code from a .zip file.